laanp/Icarus_Mods_Separated/README.md

 - "Mass Dampener Module" - suit module from workshop adjusted to 50% speed boost
 - "Pete's Resource Killer Module" - Workshop Animal Healthbar module revised - suit module from workshop to 1-hit resources (trees, ores, rocks) simply remove the module from suit auxilliary slot, to mine normally.
-- "Pete's All Seeds Farming Packet" - Workshop replacement of Wheat Seeds - Contains all seeds, including OW mission reward seeds.
 - Changed the basic Xigo S5-II suit, as well as the "Shengong 'Bhiu' Envirosuit" - normally the 'cool' envirosuit, modifed with 4 Aux suit slots, +20% heat/cold resistance
 - "Gatherer's Backpack" from the workshop now has 18 slots, with -65% weight reduction for ores
 - Changed the requirement for "Condensed_Enzymes" to "Sulfur" for crafting any decorative statues (includes Stone & wood) at the Rustic Decorations Bench, and stone statues at the masonary bench
+- Adds The Following Workshop Kits:
-  - Adds the workshop purchasable (instead of Berries) the "Pete's Starter Stone Cabin Kit" - a starter kit including:
+  - "Pete's Starter Stone Cabin Kit" - Workshop replacement of "Berry Farming Packet" - Contains the following:
     - (30) Stone Floors
     - (20) Stone Ramps
     - (20) Stone Walls